platformsh/platformsh-docs/docs/src/administration/backup-and-restore.md

 {{< description >}}

 Code is managed through Git and can be restored using normal Git routines.
-The built code file system isn't affected by backups or restores.
+The built code file system isn't affected by backups or restores. errorororor

 ## Backups